HOW TO USE ADAPTIVE CRUISE CONTROL

 Set at Standstill

-On some vehicles, you can set an Adaptive Cruise Control speed while you’re stopped (the system must be on, you must apply the brake pedal and your vehicle must be in FORWARD gear).
+On properly equipped 2024 model year vehicles, you can set an Adaptive Cruise Control speed while you’re stopped (the system must be on, you must apply the brake pedal and your vehicle must be in a forward gear).

 Switching Between Cruise Control Modes